 Ways to manage the tax impact of RMDs

-• Roth Conversions in lower-income years may reduce future RMDs.
+- Roth conversions in lower-income years may reduce future RMDs and smooth taxable income.

-• Qualified Charitable Distributions (QCDs) for those over the eligible age to satisfy RMDs while supporting causes and lowering taxable income.
+- Qualified Charitable Distributions (QCDs) may satisfy RMDs while lowering taxable income for eligible donors.

-• Partial Roth conversions can be spread across multiple years to help manage potential tax impacts.
+- Partial Roth conversions can be spread across multiple years to manage tax impact.

 3. Plan Your Taxable vs. Tax-Deferred Withdrawals

-Key takeaway: The order you withdraw from your accounts affects taxes.
+Key takeaway: The order in which funds are withdrawn from accounts affects taxes.
 Thoughtful sequencing may optimize lifetime taxes and preserve flexibility.

 Compare account types